 All reported violations of applicable Laws, the Code or our related Policies will be promptly and thoroughly investigated and will be treated confidentially to the extent consistent with enforcing the Code.

-Due to the importance of maintaining compliance with the Code and the ethical as well as legal principles it reflects, we require that all employees upon hire and from time to time read the Code carefully and sign and deliver to their local Human Resources office the Compliance Acknowledgment Form, which is attached at the end of this booklet.
-This will confirm that they have received and read the Code, understand it, will comply with the standards and procedures contained in the Code, and are not aware of any actions or relationships that are a violation.
-In addition, periodically each employee will be sent a notice requesting each employee to certify that he or she has reviewed and complied with the Code, is not aware of any unreported Code violation and has completed any Code training programs.
+Due to the importance of maintaining compliance with the Code and the ethical as well as legal principles it reflects, we require that all employees upon hire and from time to time read the Code carefully and sign and deliver to their local Human Resources office an electronic acknowledgment or the Compliance Acknowledgment Form, as appropriate.
+This will confirm that they have received and read the Code, understand it, will comply with the standards and procedures contained in the Code, and are not aware of any actions or relationships that are a violation of the Code, and, when required, have completed any Code training programs.
 Abiding by the standards and procedures outlined in the Code, all applicable Laws and our related Policies is, to the fullest extent allowed under applicable Laws, a condition of continued employment with, service to or retention by the Company.
-Abiding by Code, all applicable Laws and our related Policies is a condition of continued employment with, service to or retention by the Company.

 We are committed to providing timely and specific guidance to our employees with respect to the Code.
-If you have a question concerning the Code or our related Policies or feel the need to seek guidance with respect to a legal or ethical question when in doubt about the best course of action in a particular situation, you should consult your supervisor or the Chief Compliance Officer.
+If you have a question concerning the Code or our related Policies or feel the need to seek guidance with respect to a legal or ethical question when in doubt about the best course of action in a particular situation, you should consult the appropriate individuals identified in this Code, or your supervisor, Human Resources or the Chief Compliance Officer.